pomkos/biking/README.md

 pip start_biking.py
 ```
 # Notes
-* CSV files must be placed in a "files" folder, under the same directory that the python scripts are
+* CSV files must be placed in either "dynamic_files" or "static_files" folder, under the same directory that the python scripts are
 * Recommended that CSV files be saved in the form of "subject_id.csv"
-* Reformatted CSV files will be saved as XLSX files in the new_files folder
+* Reformatted CSV files will be saved as XLSX files in the "dynamic_new_files" or "static_new_files" folder as appropriate
 * The newly created "combined_sheets.xlsx" contains the merged XLSX files, this can be imported into SPSS/R for data analysis

 # Default data manipulation: dynamic settings